 Nucleic acids are essential to heredity in living organisms.
-Understanding the structure of nucleotides and nucleic acids allows an understanding of their roles
+Understanding the structure of nucleotides and nucleic acids allows an understanding of their roles in the storage and use of genetic information and cell metabolism.

-A Library Lands and American Learning outcomes Additional guidance Learners should be able to demonstrate and apply their knowledge and understanding of: (a) the structure of a nucleotide as the monomer from which nucleic acids are made To include the differences between RNA and DNA nucleotides, the identification of the purines and pyrimidines and the type of pentose sugar.
-An opportunity to use computer modelling to investigate nucleic acid structure.
-PAG10 (b) the synthesis and breakdown of polynucleotides by the formation and breakage of phosphodiester bonds (c) the structure of ADP and ATP as phosphorylated nucleotides Comprising a pentose sugar (ribose), a nitrogenous base (adenine) and inorganic phosphates. (d) (i) the structure of DNA (deoxyribonucleic acid)(ii) practical investigations into the purification of DNA by precipitation To include how hydrogen bonding between complementary base pairs (A to T, G to C) on two antiparallel DNA polynucleotides leads to the formation of a DNA molecule, and how the twisting of DNA produces its 'double-helix' shape.
-PAG9 HSW3, HSW4 (e) semi-conservative DNA replication To include the roles of the enzymes helicase and DNA polymerase, the importance of replication in conserving genetic information with accuracy and the occurrence of random, spontaneous mutations.
-HSW8 (f) the nature of the genetic code To include the triplet, non-overlapping, degenerate and universal nature of the code and how a gene determines the sequence of amino acids in a polypeptide (the primary structure of a protein). (g) transcription and translation of genes resulting in the synthesis of polypeptides.
+Lea rning outcomes Additional guidance rners should be able to demonstrate and ly their knowledge and understanding of: (a) structure of a nucleotide as the monomer n which nucleic acids are made To include the differences between RNA and DNA nucleotides, the identification of the purines and pyrimidines and the type of pentose sugar.
+PAG10 (b) the synthesis and breakdown of polynucleotides by the formation and breakage of phosphodiester bonds (c) the structure of ADP and ATP as phosphorylated nucleotides Comprising a pentose sugar (ribose), a nitrogenous base (adenine) and inorganic phosphates. (d) (i) (ii) the structure of DNA (deoxyribonucleic acid) practical investigations into the purification of DNA by precipitation To include how hydrogen bonding between complementary base pairs (A to T, G to C) on two antiparallel DNA polynucleotides leads to the formation of a DNA molecule, and how the twisting of DNA produces its 'double-helix' shape.
+PAG9 HSW3, HSW4 (e) sem ni-conservative DNA replication To include the roles of the enzymes helicase and DNA polymerase, the importance of replication in conserving genetic information with accuracy and the occurrence of random, spontaneous mutations.
+At AS Level learners are not required to distinguish between different types of mutation.
+HSW8 (f) the nature of the genetic code To include the triplet, non-overlapping, degenerate and universal nature of the code and how a gene determines the sequence of amino acids in a polypeptide (the primary structure of a protein). (g) scription and translation of genes resulting in synthesis of polypeptides.
 To include, the roles of RNA polymerase, messenger (m)RNA, transfer (t)RNA, ribosomal (r)RNA.
-HSW8